Gissio/radpro/docs/devices/Bosean FS-5000/install.md

-# Installing Rad Pro on Bosean FS-5000 Geiger counters
+# Installing Rad Pro on Bosean FS-5000 Geiger Counters

 This guide explains how to install the Rad Pro firmware on Bosean FS-5000 Geiger counters.

 To update the firmware, use the [Rad Pro web installer](https://gissio.github.io/radpro-installer/).

-## What you'll need
+## What You'll Need

 * **ST-LINK V2 USB dongle** (or compatible clone): Available on [Amazon](https://www.amazon.com/s?k=st-link+v2).
 * **4-pin header**: For the SWD connection.